-- 1.1 City College Plymouth (the 'College') is a leading provider of vocational, professional and technical training in the South West, that strives to provide a learning environment and organisational culture that impacts positively on the health, wellbeing and sustainability of our community, to enable all our students and staff to achieve their full potential. - 1.2 The term 'College Community' includes all students, staff, governors, parents/carers, volunteers and visitors.
+City College Plymouth (the 'College') is a leading provider of vocational, professional and technical training in the South West, that strives to provide a learning environment and organisational culture that impacts positively on the health, wellbeing and sustainability of our community, to enable all our students and staff to achieve their full potential.

+The term 'College Community' includes all staff, governors, students, parents/carers, volunteers and visitors.